jefftranter/raspberrypi/gpio-board/README.md

 It is compatible with the Raspberry Pi 2 or 3.
 It is not compatible with the Raspberry Pi version 1 which had a smaller GPIO connector.
 It should work with the Raspberry Pi Zero.

+The board is compatible with the GPIO connector on a Toradex Colibri i.MX6 series mounted on an Aster carrier board.
+Programming is slightly different from a Raspberry Pi as the GPIO devices names are numbered differently.

 ## TO DO

 While the circuit has been tested on a breadboard, I have not yet assembled or tested any PCBs.

-The board is compatible with the GPIO connector on a Toradex i.MX series SOM mounted on a Colibri or Aster carrier board.
-Programming is slightly different from a Raspberry Pi as the GPIO devices names are numbered differently.

 ## PARTS LIST